- Basic JSP Tutorial

 Sets the character encoding (MIME charset) of the response being sent to the client, for example, to UTF-8.

-Sets the length of the content body in the response In HTTP servlets, this method sets the HTTP Content-Length header.
+Sets the length of the content body in the response In HTTP servlets; this method also sets the HTTP Content-Length header.

 Sets the content type of the response being sent to the client, if the response has not been committed yet.